 How effective is copper?

 Copper’s prime use is for thermal and electrical designs; but pure copper in the Markforged Metal X system goes beyond the norm.
-There’s no exposure to powders and no expensive vacuum systems required.
-Pure copper has a high laser reflectance rate which makes it very difficult to use with standard laser-based systems that often encounter adhesion failures and thermal cracking issues.
+There’s no exposure to powders, and no expensive vacuum systems are required.
+Pure copper has a high laser reflectance rate, making it very difficult to use with standard laser-based systems that often encounter adhesion failures and thermal cracking issues.
 This is not the case with the Metal X system.
 This is the only way to reliably, safely, and affordably 3D print a pure copper material.

 When to print with copper?